Mootly/mp_errors/README.md

 The default namespace for this class is `mootly::mp_errors`.

 The default location should be your vendor library.
-For MoosePress that would be `/_lib/mootly/mp_errors/`.
+For inclusion with other MoosePlum stuff that would be `/_lib/mootly/mp_errors/`.

 ## Contents